About The Author

 He has volunteered with autistic children, psychiatric inpatients, and a drug crisis center.
 He taught some courses in communications disorders for Delgado Community College in New Orleans.

-Working part time as a sign language interpreter is a flexible job that allowed him to research his book in many libraries across the US and travel to promote the book.
-But devoting his life to his dreams meant for half his career, he only made $8 an hour.
+A lifelong political activist, he works as a sign language interpreter part time, so he can work on his writing, art, and activism.
+Devoting his life to his dreams in this way meant for half his career, he only made $8 an hour.

 Once, after volunteering for many months with a child who had been beaten and sexually abused in the dorms at the state residential school for the deaf in Louisiana, Falcon testified in court for the child.
-After working with other victims from the same school, he gave a TV interview to a reporter investigating sexual abuse there.
+After working with other victims from the same school, one angry mother asked him to do a TV interview to a reporter investigating sexual abuse there.

 The superintendent of the school furiously screamed at him, ordering him to never set foot on the school property again, but publicly commissioned a study of other state’s systems for improving personal safety in the dorms.